rfloarea/library-app/README.md

 some practice with object constructors

 ## What I did (WIP)
-1. Built the UI for a small interactive web app
+1. Built a little web app using HTML, CSS, and JavaScript that functions as a simple "library".

 ## What I learned (WIP)

+- How to use object constructors
+- How to play with arrays and objects
+- How to manipulate the DOM

+Meta-skills:
-1. I can't always get everything as perfect as I see them in my mind.
+- I can't always get everything as perfect as I see them in my mind.
 But it does have to be good enough.
-2. Clear commits are really nice.
+- Clear commits are really nice.
 I'm using the log to track where I'm at with this project.
 Super helpful!
-3. It's a really really good idea to make sure you have your files linked correctly before spending an hour trying to figure out why things aren't working...
+- It's a really really good idea to make sure you have your files linked correctly before spending an hour trying to figure out why things aren't working...
-4. The X and Y problem showed up clearly.
+- The X and Y problem showed up clearly.
 Caught myself before going too far.
-5. I physically felt myself figure something out.
+- I physically felt myself figure something out.
 It was like a chill ran through me that was connected to the "correct" path in the code.
 So I typed, not even fully knowing why I was doing what I was doing.
 Sort of like typing english like this in the way that I don't really have to plot out all my moves, I can just type and how I can get to the end of the sentence in one piece.
 That sentence was very long and not a good example :D

 ## Plog